top of page

 Assistant Professor

-Ruddy Faure received his PhD from the Vrije Universiteit Amsterdam in 2021.
-He is currently working as an assistant professor in social and organizational psychology at the Behavioral Science Institute, at Radboud University Nijmegen.
-In his research, Ruddy focuses on the role of automatic processes in close relationships and in interpersonal contexts more broadly, in an effort to better understand and improve how people navigate their social environment.
+Ruddy Faure received his PhD from the Vrije Universiteit Amsterdam in 2021 (Cum Laude).
+He is working as an assistant professor in social and organizational psychology at the Behavioral Science Institute, at Radboud University Nijmegen, the Netherlands.
+He is currently visiting the Department of Psychology at Florida State University, USA, as a Marie Curie research fellow.
+In his research, Ruddy focuses on the role of automatic processes in close relationships and in interpersonal contexts more broadly, in an effort to better understand how people navigate their social environments and promote both personal and relational well-being.

 pasfoto Tessa tuin - Copy.jpg